p2k3m/ResumeForge/README.md

 3. Installs client dependencies and builds the Vite bundle to verify the frontend compiles cleanly.
 4. On pushes to `main`, validates that all required AWS credentials are present as GitHub repository secrets.
 Missing values cause the workflow to fail immediately with a descriptive error message.
 5. Configures the AWS CLI using the provided access key and secret key, builds the AWS SAM package, and deploys the CloudFormation stack using `sam deploy --resolve-s3`.
+6. Before deployment, checks whether the configured S3 bucket and DynamoDB table already exist.
+If they do, the workflow automatically passes `CreateDataBucket=false` and/or `CreateResumeTable=false` so CloudFormation reuses the resources instead of failing with `AlreadyExists` errors.

 ### Required GitHub repository secrets